Unsupervised deep learning model for fast energy layer pre-selection of delivery-efficient proton arc therapy plan optimization of nasopharyngeal carcinoma: Materials and methods

 \subsubsection{Plan quality evaluation}

-The performance of SPArc\textsubscript{dl} in respect to plan quality of the PAT plan generated by the predicted ELs is evaluated.
+The performance of SPArc\textsubscript{dl} in respect to plan quality and robustness of the PAT plan generated by the predicted EL is evaluated.
 The mean value of D\textsubscript{98}, D\textsubscript{2}, homogeneity index (HI), conformity index (CI), mean and max dose of brainstem are calculated for comparison between SPArc\textsubscript{dl} and SPArc\textsubscript{ps}.

 HI quantifies how uniformly the prescribed radiation dose is distributed within the target volume.
 A low HI value, ideally close to $0$, indicating a more homogeneous dose distribution, suggesting less dose variation within the target.
 Eq.\eqref{eq: HI} presents the formula of HI described in \cite{wu2003simultaneous}.